 - First "Sino-German Cancer, Viruses and Immunity Symposium: From Basic Research to Translational Medicine”, 2014, Guangzhou, co-organized by Prof. Li Liangping (Sun Yat-sen University, SYSU) and Prof. Thomas Blankenstein (MDC), sponsored by the Sino-German Center for Research Promotion (SGC).

-- Sino-German Symposia on Cardiovascular Genomics 2011,Beijing, and in 2013, Berlin ( ), sponsored by Sino-German Center for Research Promotion (SGC).
+- Sino-German Symposia on Cardiovascular Genomics 2011,Beijing, and in 2013, Berlin (more), sponsored by Sino-German Center for Research Promotion (SGC).

-- “Frontiers in Cell Signaling and Gene Regulation: From Molecular Structures to Cellular Networks” (the MDC, Hebrew University of Jerusalem and the Technion), Berlin, 2012 (for more information please see , and posters for and the )
+- “Frontiers in Cell Signaling and Gene Regulation: From Molecular Structures to Cellular Networks” (the MDC, Hebrew University of Jerusalem and the Technion), Berlin, 2012 (for more information please see the program, and posters for the talk of Klaus Rajewsky (MDC) and the the talk of Aaron Ciechanover (Technion))

 - MDC-WIS Joint Sympoisum “Regulatory Circuits in Health & Disease”, Rehovot, Israel, 2009